 The MTA and city DOT may have put forth an official plan on how to get New Yorkers between Brooklyn and Manhattan during the L train shutdown, but that hasn't stopped the more creative minds in the city from offering their own ideas.

-Earlier in February a Kickstarter fundraising campaign was started to support the construction of what is known as a pontoon bridge.
-The proposed project, called the L-Ternative Bridge, would use 30 pontoons made out of 90-foot-long deck barges to support a two-lane roadway for buses and two walking/biking paths over the East River.
+In February, a Kickstarter fundraising campaign was started to support the construction of what is known as a pontoon bridge, pictured above.
+The proposed project, called the L-Ternative Bridge, would have used 30 pontoons made out of 90-foot-long deck barges to support a two-lane roadway for buses and two walking/biking paths over the East River, however, it did not meet its fundraising goal.

-The L-Ternative Bridge is the latest in a long list of proposals that have surfaced since the L train shutdown was announced, including a renewed push for an East River Skyway, Newtown Creek boat shuttles and the "L Transporter," a floating, inflatable pedestrian tube across the East River.
+The L-Ternative Bridge and L Bike Train are the latest in a long list of proposals that have surfaced since the shutdown was announced, including a renewed push for an East River Skyway, Newtown Creek boat shuttles and the "L Transporter," a floating, inflatable pedestrian tube across the East River.

 The contract that the MTA approved for the Canarsie Tunnel rehabilitation is projected to cost $477 million.